cesarParra/apexdocs/README.md

 ApexDocs was built as an alternative to the [Java based ApexDoc tool](https://github.com/SalesforceFoundation/ApexDoc) originally created by Aslam Bari and later maintained by Salesforce.org, as that tool is no longer being maintained.

 ApexDocs is a Node.js library built on Typescript and hosted on [npm](https://www.npmjs.com/package/@cparra/apexdocs).
-It offers CLI capabilities to automatically generate a set of files that fully document each one of you classes.
+It offers CLI capabilities to automatically docGenerator a set of files that fully document each one of you classes.
 Additionally it can be imported and consumed directly by your JavaScript code.

 There are some key differences between ApexDocs and the Java based ApexDoc tool: